 The project is focused on the extraction and analysis of local conduction maps measured in memristors, based on techniques from mathematical morphology.
 The research objectives are to develop path-based morphological image analysis algorithms to extract elongated structures like domain walls and paths from conduction maps that can be used as input for machine learning approaches.
-The main part of the research will be performed at the Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence, University of Groningen.
-Additionally, the ESR will spend the secondments at Océ B.V., the Netherlands to acquire industrial experience and to help developing image analysis modules that monitor print quality in real time (3 months)and at Polytechnique Federale de Lausanne, Switzerland for Mapping of their synthesized networks (1 Month).
+The main part of the research is performed at the Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence, University of Groningen.
+Additionally, Mian is spending the secondments at Océ B.V., the Netherlands to acquire industrial experience and to help developing image analysis modules that monitor print quality in real time (3 months)and at Polytechnique Federale de Lausanne, Switzerland for Mapping of their synthesized networks (1 Month).

 The University of Groningen is the second oldest in the Netherlands.
 With its 6500 employees, it houses ~30000 students (incl.
 3750 international students) and 1500 PhD students, 48% of whom are international.
 It belongs to the top 100 research universities in the world and is a member of the distinguished international Coimbra Group of European universities.
 The University of Groningen is in the top 3 of European research universities in the fields of Material Sciences and Chemistry.